Language: EN

 Console.WriteLine($"The maximum value is: {maximum}");

-Sorting the elements of a list
+Sorting the Elements of a List

 In this example, the Sort method is used to sort the elements of a list in ascending order.

-List<int> numbers = new List<int> { 5, 3, 1, 4, 2 }; // Declare the list with the unsorted numbers
+List<int> numbers = new List<int> { 5, 3, 1, 4, 2 }; // We declare the list with the unordered numbers

 numbers.Sort(); // Sorts the list in ascending order